Nonreciprocal buckling makes active filaments polyfunctional

 Motivated by the observation that snapping is dominated by the lowest modes of the beam, to capture the essence of the transition we therefore construct a chain with only two angular degrees of freedom---an odd von Mises truss [Fig.~\ref{fig:Truss}(a), Supplementary Video 3]~\cite{wangTransientAmplificationBroken2024}.
 Compressing the truss and increasing $k^\mathrm{o}$, we find the same polarization and transition to self-snapping observed in our longer chains [Fig.~\ref{fig:Truss}(b)].
+At a given $k^\mathrm{o}$, these self-oscillations reliably converge to the same amplitude and frequency for different initial conditions [Figs.~\ref{fig:Truss}(c,d), Supplementary Video 5].
+This robustness is a strong experimental signature of a limit cycle---a stable attractor for the nonlinear dynamics of the truss.

-Tracking the snapping frequency $\omega$ as $k^\mathrm{o}$ is increased, we can indeeed collapse data for multiple passive stiffnesses $B$ onto a single critical threshold $k^o_c$ in $k^o/B$ [Fig.~\ref{fig:Truss}(c)].
+We now track the snapping frequency $\omega$ as $k^\mathrm{o}$ is increased, for several values of the passive stiffness $B$ and dissipation $\Gamma$---we tune these parameters by varying both the viscoelastic skeleton and through additional motor torques that digitally implement $B$ [Methods \S\ref{sec:Protocol}].
+When we rescale our $k^\mathrm{o}$ values by the passive stiffness $B$ as $k^\mathrm{o}/B$, and our snapping frequencies $\omega$ by the viscous timescale $\Gamma/B$ as $\omega \Gamma /B$, we collapse data for multiple stiffnesses onto a single critical threshold $k^\mathrm{o}_c$ in $k^\mathrm{o}/B$ [Fig.~\ref{fig:Truss}(e)].
 However, we also find that oscillations do not emerge at a finite frequency, as per a standard Hopf bifurcation~\cite{zhengSelfOscillationSynchronizationTransitions2023}.
 Instead, their frequency grows as $\omega \sim \sqrt{k^\mathrm{o} - k^\mathrm{o}_\mathrm{c}}$, i.e. a square-root singularity that is the hallmark of an exceptional transition~\cite{miriExceptionalPointsOptics2019}.
+We therefore hypothesize that the nonlinear limit-cycle dynamics appear as the beam crosses an exceptional transition in its linear response.